 Engineering Platform for Multilayer Heat Plates

-The Revolit engineering platform provides structured tools and models for the design of multilayer thermal architectures and industrial heat plates.
+The Revolit Engineering Platform provides structured models, calculation tools and technical references for the design of multilayer architectures and industrial heat plates.
+It combines physical heat transfer models with practical engineering tools for the analysis of thermal systems.

 Engineering Tools